Copper Canyon Yuma Departure

 Tour operated by:

 RESERVATION AND CANCELLATION POLICY

-For this tour, A Closer Look Tours cancellation policy applies. $200 per person is due when booking, the balance is due 30 days prior to departure.
-The $200 is fully refundable, minus a $20 service charge, up to 30 days before departure.
-After 30 days there is no refund.
+For this tour, A Closer Look Tours cancellation policy applies. $200 per person is due when booking, the balance is due 30 days prior to departure. $100 is fully refundable up until 30 days prior to departure. $100 is non-refundable.
+Between 29 days and 72 hours prior – 50%.
+Less than 72 hours to departure – 100% penalty.
+No refunds for any unused portion of the tour.
 Passengers may wish to purchase travel insurance through Tour West America.